| | Biography

 our son, Colin, was born.
 Looking back on it, I realize that

+it was the best choice I’ve ever made.
 My student loans had dried up and the need to make money was becoming

 a real priority.
 I began playing out and about with some of the